The key is to quantify these unknowns into probabilistic risks related to the engineered recovery mechanisms.

 Connect sources of uncertainty

 Petrel Uncertainty provides geoscientists and engineers with the ability to connect the different sources of uncertainty to one central application.
-Once in the Petrel platform, a variety of plots can be used to analyze the ranges of static and dynamic possibilities, via traditional visualization such as tornado and cumulative production plots, or more novel visualization of trends and relationships between variables and optimization progress.
+Once in Petrel, a variety of plots can be used to analyze the ranges of static and dynamic possibilities, via traditional visualization such as tornado and cumulative production plots, or more novel visualization of trends and relationships between variables and optimization progress.

 Make more confident decisions